Skip to content

 recover() Full recovery: rebuild control blocks from segments

-Sessions are thread-affine
+Sessions are thread-affine and long-lived

 Sessions are backed by thread_local storage.
 Always create them on the thread that will use them.
 Do not create a session on one thread and pass it to another -- this causes cross-thread aliasing on the underlying allocator session, which is not thread-safe.